 Medicine balls are used a lot in rehab by physiotherapists to help after recovery from surgery typically on joints like the knees.

 Do also remember that medicine balls are not menat to build muscle mass they are really focussing on power, coreb strength and flexibility.
-So you will use them in short explosive movements so for this purpose a ball weighinh 6 or 8 piunds will do the job.
+So you will use them in short explosive movements so for this purpose a ball weighing 6 or 8 pounds will do the job.

 As medicine balls could be thrown around as part of the workout do take care.
 You also need to be aware that as the weight increases, the strain on your wrists increases.